-The Company's stock-based compensation expense includes expenses related to cash-based equity incentive awards, restricted stock units ("RSUs"), and performance stock options.
+The Company's stock-based compensation expense includes expenses related to cash-based equity incentive awards, restricted stock units ("RSUs"), deferred stock units ("DSUs"), and performance stock options.
 Forfeitures are accounted for as incurred.

 In connection with the Spin-Off, GRAIL and Illumina entered into an Employee Matters Agreement pursuant to which the Company's equity awards were modified (the "Award Modification").
 A cash-based equity incentive award (the "Cash-Based Equity Award") program was adopted following Illumina's acquisition of GRAIL in 2021 to provide GRAIL employees with dollar-denominated long-term incentive awards.
 The cash-settled, liability-classified awards were modified to become RSUs that will be settled in shares of the Company's common stock upon vesting.
 Unvested performance stock options that were previously held by certain GRAIL employees to purchase Illumina common stock were also converted to options to purchase GRAIL common stock in connection with the Spin-Off.
-See Note 5 - Stock-Based Compensation for further details of the Award Modification.